 Think about what motivates your decisions

 In order to find your passion, you must quit ‘shouldering’ yourself.
 Now this phrase was coined by the psychologist Clayton Barbeau to describe the process of letting external pressure influence what you do.
-This often burdens that individual and leads to a general sense of unhappiness among people.
+This often burdens an individual and leads to a general sense of unhappiness among people.
 In order to find your passion, you must consciously insulate yourself from social pressures.
 Instead, ponder about what you want to do and what makes you happy.
 Remember that passion comes from authenticity.
 You can only be authentic when you honour yourself through your decisions rather than trying to satisfy own.
 Note that ‘authenticity’ is very personal and only you can have first access to your passion!

 Figure out your values

 Now you may wonder as to how this is connected to passion.
 But trust me, it is.
 In fact, research shows that if you aren’t living in accordance with your values, then you don’t feel particularly happy or connected.
 At the end of the day, finding your values helps you understand what drives you in life.
 Here’s how you can discover your values:

 - Identify the times when you were the happiest